Tracking Board Member Changes¶

 from structify import Structify

-# We will define the schema we want to use for the dataset in creating the dataset
+# We will define the schema we want to use for the dataset using the DatasetDescriptor object

 name="private_tech_company_board_members",